zutherb/Building-a-full-automated-Fast-Data-Platform/slides/part_2.md

 ### Mesos
 #### Distributed Kernel for the Cloud

-- Links machines to a logical instance <!-- .element: class="fragment" -->
+- Links machines to one logical instance <!-- .element: class="fragment" -->
 - Static deployment of Mesos <!-- .element: class="fragment" -->
 - Dynamic deployment of the workload <!-- .element: class="fragment" -->
 - Good integration with Hadoop, Kafka, Spark, and Akka <!-- .element: class="fragment" -->
-- Lots and lots of machines <!-- .element: class="fragment" -->

 ---